What is Evekeo?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Evekeo may be habit-forming.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
-Selling or giving away Evekeo is against the law.
+Misuse can cause addiction, overdose, or death.
+Keep the medicine where others cannot get to it.
+Selling or giving away this medicine is against the law.

 Shake the oral suspension (liquid).
 Measure a dose with the supplied syringe or a dose-measuring device (not a kitchen spoon).